ikluft/ikluft-tools/scripts/README.md

 can just run it as "gimp" with any usual command line arguments passed along to it.
 And similar functions/aliases will be made for all Flatpak apps installed on the system.

+*ical-isc2sv-mtg.pl* generates a QR code with an ICal event.
+I made this for the monthly ISC² Silicon Valley Chapter meetings.
+But by filling in the command-line arguments, it will generate QR codes for a variety of events.